froggomad/Dead-Man-s-Hand/README.md

 # note: Some tradeoffs were made!

 I typically avoid using classes unless I need the features of a class.
-That said, it's much less cumbersome to track mutating state when a class is involved rather than a struct, so I went in that direction.
+That said, it's much less cumbersome to track mutating state when a class is involved rather than a struct, so I went in that direction with the player.

 It's noted in the architecture section that I'm unsure of where to put the players, but the solution I have is working.